dpriskorn/ItemSubjector/README.md

-Both modes conclude by adding the validated or supplied QID to all scientific articles where the n-gram/label appears in the label.
+Both modes conclude by adding the validated or supplied QID to all scientific articles where the n-gram/label appears in the label of the target item (e.g. scientific article).

 ## Adding QIDs manually
 *Always provide the most precise subjects first*